Order of Saints Maurice and Lazarus: Order of Saints Maurice and Lazarus (1572)

 In 1572, Pope Gregory XIII united the Order of Saint Lazarus in perpetuity with the Crown of Savoy.
 Emmanuel Philibert, Duke of Savoy, merged it with the Savoyan Order of Saint Maurice, and thenceforth the title of Grand Master of the Order of Saints Maurice and Lazarus was hereditary in that house.
-The pope gave him authority over the vacant commanderies everywhere, except in the states of the King of Spain, which included the greater part of Italy.
+The pope gave him authority over the vacant commanderies everywhere, except in the states of the King of Spain, I. e. the Kingdoms of Naples, Sicily and Sardinia and the Duchy of Milan.
 In England and Germany, these commanderies were suppressed by the Protestant reformation.

 The new organization was charged to defend the Holy See and Italian shores, as well as continue to assist the sick.
 The war galleys of the order fought against the Ottoman Empire and the Barbary pirates with the United States Marine Corps.
 When leprosy again broke out, the order founded a hospital in Aosta in 1773.

-Kingdom Italy (1861–1946)

-With the Italian unification (1860-1871), the order became a de facto Italian state order for military and civilian merits, consisting of five classes: Knight Grand Cross, Knight Grand Officer, Knight Commander, Knight Officer and Knight.